NCIP/gdc-docs/docs/API/Users_Guide/Python_Examples.md

 cases_endpt = 'https://api.gdc.cancer.gov/cases'

-# The fields parameter is passed as a comma-separated string of single names
+# The 'fields' parameter is passed as a comma-separated string of single names.
 fields = [
     "submitter_id",
     "case_id",